 If the other driver’s insurance company contacts you, don’t volunteer anything.
 Feel free to refer them to your attorney.
 They may be looking for reasons to challenge or deny your claim.
 Don’t sign anything and don’t give them any information you don’t absolutely have to.

-Call a Lubbock Car Accident Lawyer
+Call an Amarillo Car Accident Lawyer

 When you find yourself in this situation, looking for help and unsure where to turn, the lawyers at Tormey & McConnell are here for you.
 We’ve got decades of experience handling car accidents and all manner of personal injury cases, and we can help you as well.
 Contact us online or via phone for a free case evaluation today.